kmue/mlbookcamp-capstone/README.md

 # Closing remarks

-Due to time constraints, I have unfortunately not been able to provide a independent cloud deployment.
+Due to time constraints, I have unfortunately not been able to provide an independent cloud deployment.

-The following tasks remain on my To Do and will be addressed at a lager stage
+The following tasks remain on my To Do and will be addressed at a later stage

 - continue investigating options for model tuning, exploring options such as varying the structure of the CNN or adjusting other hyperparameters